Anestisdm/LRU-Cache-Implementation/README.md

 ### 3 - Implementation

-We used the following data structures to implement the LRU Cache.
+To implement the LRU Cache we use a custom HashMap with the following custom data structures:

 i) Hashing with Separate Chaining<br/>
   We used Separate Chaining Hashing to achieve fast store and search times.